derickmoncado/launchpad/README.md

 * Sourcemaps
 * Concatenation
 * Minification
-* Linting
-* Accessibility reports

 ### Details

-Launchpad's primary features:

-- Build on top of Bootstrap with baked-in mobile navigation.
+- Build on top of Bootstrap with included mobile navigation and Boostrap Icons.
--	Sass compilation and prefixing with Autoprefixer (using Sass 7-1 folder architecture pattern).
+-	Sass compilation and prefixing with Autoprefixer (using the Sass 7-1 folder architecture pattern).
-- CSS minification after all SCSS is compiled.
+- CSS compilation and minification.
 - JavaScript concatenation + minification.
--	Built-in BrowserSync server - this will automatically reload your page when files are changed.
-It also live-injects CSS changes when you save a .SCSS file.
-This task runs continuously and defaults to localhost.
+-	Built-in BrowserSync server - this will automatically refresh your page when files are changed.
+It also live-injects style changes a .SCSS file is saved.
--	HTML templates with Panini.
+-	HTML templating with Panini.
 Panini is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
-These pages can also include HTML partials (rejoice!).
+These pages can also include HTML partials for better markup organization.
+-	"Build" task for shipping your project once it's complete.

 ### Requirements